table-representation-learning/table-representation-learning.github.io/call-for-papers.md

 ## Submission formats
 The workshop will accept regular research papers and industrial papers.
 Submissions should follow the <a href="https://neurips.cc/Conferences/2022/PaperInformation/StyleFiles" target="blank">NeurIPS style files</a> and choose the suitable category of:
-- Abstract: 1 page + references (open challenges, reflections, and thought-provoking visions).
+- Abstract: 1 page + references (e.g. open challenges, reflections, and thought-provoking visions).
 - Extended abstract: at most 4 pages + references.
 - Regular paper: at least 6 pages + references.